pajonnakuti/Argosat-DCM-Model/README.md

 ## Repository Structure

-Markdown

-# Estimate Deep Chlorophyll Maxima from D26 Isotherm using Machine Learning

-This repository contains code and resources for estimating the Deep Chlorophyll Maxima (DCM) depth using the D26 isotherm as a proxy, and leveraging machine learning with Argo float and satellite data.

-## Project Overview

-The Deep Chlorophyll Maximum (DCM) is a crucial feature in the ocean, representing a layer of concentrated phytoplankton.
-Accurate DCM depth estimation is vital for understanding marine primary productivity and carbon cycling.
-This project aims to improve DCM depth estimation by combining the relationship between the D26 isotherm and DCM depth with machine learning, incorporating readily available Argo float and satellite data.

-## Data Sources

-*   **Argo Float Data:** Temperature, salinity, pressure, and chlorophyll profiles.
-*   **Satellite Data:** Sea Surface Temperature (SST), Chlorophyll-a concentration, Sea Level Anomaly (SLA), and potentially Mixed Layer Depth (MLD).

-## Methodology

-1.  **Data Acquisition and Preprocessing:** Downloading, cleaning, and merging Argo and satellite data.
-2.  **Feature Engineering:** Creating relevant features from the combined dataset.
-3.  **Model Selection and Training:** Choosing and training a suitable machine learning model (e.g., regression models, neural networks).
-4.  **Model Evaluation and Validation:** Assessing model performance using appropriate metrics.
-5.  **DCM Depth Estimation:** Applying the trained model to predict DCM depth.

-## Repository Structure

 ├── data/          # Contains raw and processed data (not included in the repo due to size) │   ├── argo/      # Argo float data
 │   └── satellite/ # Satellite data